Prag8855/aab/content/guides/freelance-visa.md

     You can come to Germany without a visa.
 You can stay 90 days in Germany without a residence permit.
 You can look for clients, and apply for the freelance visa in Germany.[^9] You can't start working before you get your freelance visa.
 Some people do it anyway.
 - **If you have a German [residence permit](/glossary/Aufenthaltstitel)**
     Your current residence permit stays valid until you get your freelance visa.
 [If your residence permit expires](/guides/berlin-auslanderbehorde-appointment#if-your-residence-permit-expires-soon) after you sent your freelance visa application, you don't need to leave Germany.
+- **If you have an [opportunity card](/glossary/Chancenkarte)**
+    You can come to Germany, then convert your opportunity card into a freelance visa.
+You can't be self-employed with an opportunity card; you must wait for your freelance visa.[^11]
 - **If you have a [[Schengen visa]]**
     You can't apply for a freelance visa with a Schengen visa.
 Your application will be rejected.
 You must [apply in your home country](#how-to-apply-in-your-country).[^25]